Nosto/shopify-hydrogen/README.md

 # @nosto/shopify-hydrogen

-### Welcome to the Nosto React Component Library for Shopify Hydrogen!
+### Welcome to the Nosto React Component Library for Shopify Hydrogen V1!

 Our component library is designed to help you easily integrate Nosto features into your Hydrogen-based storefront.